Miss World Panamá 2019

 Miss World Panamá 2019 was the 7th Miss World Panamá pageant, held to select Panama's representative to the Miss World pageant.
 This was the first edition of the renewed Miss World Panama Pageant, after the Miss World organization awarded the license to event producer Edwin Dominguez who had been named the new director of the pageant in 2016.

 Seventeen preliminary contestants were selected from all over Panama and competed for the crown.
 Señorita Panamá World 2018 Solaris De la Luna Barba Cañizales of Herrera crowned Agustina Ruíz of Herrera as her successor at the end of the event.

 Agustina Ruíz Miss World Panamá 2019 was to compete in Miss World 2019 on December 14, 2019, at the ExCeL London in London, United Kingdom.

+Also Krysthelle Barreto Reichlin of Panamá Centro was designated as Miss World Panamá 2020 and represented Panamá in Miss World 2021, the 70th edition of the Miss World pageant, held at the Coca-Cola Music Hall in San Juan, Puerto Rico, on 16 March 2022.

 History

 Señorita Panamá was created by RPC Channel 4 as an alternative to send its winners to the Miss World contest in London.
 In 2003 Corporación MEDCOM could not produce a pageant in time to select a representative for Miss World and Promociones Gloria in Bolivia helped select a contestant by casting; in 2007 the agency Panama Talents organized a small contest called Miss World Panamá for 2007, in 2010 Olais Padilla organized a local competition called Miss Mundo Panamá 2010, from 2011 to 2015 the Miss World license was awarded to Marisela Moreno (Miss Panama Organization) with two independent edition (2013 and 2014).
 In 2016 Miss World awarded the license to event producer Edwin Dominguez, who had an agreement with Señorita Panamá for three years (2016-2018) with two independent edition (2016 and 2017).